IBM/visual-inspection-auto-train/README.md

-# Upload PowerAI Vision datasets
+# Upload IBM Visual Insights datasets

-In this code pattern, we show how to simplify the model training process in PowerAI Vision.
+In this code pattern, we show how to simplify the model training process in IBM Visual Insights.

-Business users using PowerAI Vision's image classification process will need to manually upload and categorize images, which can become rather tedious when working with large datasets.
+Business users using IBM Visual Insights image classification process will need to manually upload and categorize images, which can become rather tedious when working with large datasets.

 Here we're providing a long-running script that'll enable the user to automate the training process for image classification models.
 They can upload and categorize images by simply adding images to a folder.